-Currently our Interns are Sam, Olivia and Krista.
+Currently our Interns are Jennifer, Hayley and Leanna.

 The Nutrition Services Staff work hard to prepare foods that are delicious and nutritious.
 When they have been made aware of them, the staff prepare foods that meet medical, religious and moral requirements.

 Staff Members: Margaret, Gianina, Lucia and Louisa